oracle-quickstart/oci-arch-ci-cd/README.md

 Hit `Create Pipeline`.

 This creates a pipeline and starts the build, test and deploy steps.
-Once completed (indicated by green tick), you can go back to jenkins server and run below command.
+Once completed (indicated by green tick), you can go back to jenkins instance and run below command.

 `kubectl get services`

 You see details of the services running on the nodes in the cluster.

 For the hello-service load balancer that you just deployed, you will see: the external IP address of the load balancer (for example, 129.146.147.91) the port number.